Persecution of Christians in the Eastern Bloc: Czechoslovakia

-German Democratic Republic
+East Germany

 Early on in the history of the German Democratic Republic, churches were given many rights and provisions in comparison to other Eastern Bloc countries under Articles 41–48 of the 1949 Constitution, such as the capacity to take a position on public issues and establish religious schools.
 However, as the Cold War heated up in the mid-1950s, atheism became a topic of major interest for the state, in both domestic and foreign contexts.
 Religion became contested ground, with the governing SED promoting state atheism, although some people remained loyal to Christian communities.

 The Landeskirche had a long history of submission to the temporal authorities.
 This submission under Nazi rule led to many of its members being compromised or silent on various moral issues.
 Once the communists took power in the East, the Protestants broke with historical precedent and became opponents of the government.
 In 1945, they formed part of a common umbrella with Protestants in West Germany, the Evangelical Church in Germany (EKD), and rejected silence on moral issues.
 The East German Protestant churches were the largest organizations in the country that were independent of the communist party or the state.

 In 1969, under the pressure of the East German government, the regional Protestant churches in East Germany seceded from the EKD, forming a new organization called the Confederation of Protestant Churches in the GDR (BEK).
 The churches were called to be promoters of socialism; however, the churches themselves, while accepting this role, also considered themselves to be the determiners of what this meant, criticizing the state when its policies were immoral and applauded the state when its policies were positive.
 They provided such a strong force that the regime sometimes had to change its policies as a result of church pressure.

 The government put significant pressure on the churches to submit to its authority, nonetheless.
 It did not, however, attempt to implement the same level of state control over churches as occurred in other Warsaw pact countries.
 The regime had difficulties in attempting to control the Protestant churches in Germany as a result of their fragmented nature, even down to the local level and the regionalism present in Germany.

 As in neighboring Poland, the churches in East Germany championed the mass political dissent against the regime in the 1980s.
 Most of the mass protests began with church prayer meetings that provided a focus for the opposition.
 It fostered the youth counter culture and emphasized the church's positive role in society.
 The churches fostered discussion on issues such as rock music, sexuality, life in the third world, alcoholism, life in the GDR, and the militarization of society, etc. This drew large crowds.

 The churches promoted change in the GDR, not by overthrowing the authorities, but through peaceful change.